Danish withdrawal from the European Union: Political positions

-As of 2022, membership of the European Union has broad support across the Danish political spectrum, including from the governing Social Democratic Party and the main opposition Venstre.
-The right-wing DPP and the Nye Borgerlige party support leaving the EU, with only the latter current advocating for a referendum on EU membership.
-Together, the two parties hold 10 of the 179 seats in the Danish parliament (as of July 2022).
+As of 2023, membership of the European Union has broad support across the Danish political spectrum, including from the governing Social Democratic Party and the main opposition Venstre.
+The right-wing parties Danish People's Party and the New Right party support leaving the EU.
+Together, the two parties hold 10 of the 179 seats in the Danish parliament (as of July 2023).

 Although historically eurosceptic, the left-wing Unity List dropped its policy of supporting a membership referendum in 2019 as a result of the troubled Brexit negotiations.
 It now advocates for reform of EU policies.
-In 2022 it removed the wish to leave the EU from their manifesto and instead describing a "perspective" to leave the EU.
+In 2022 it removed the wish to leave the EU from its manifesto, instead describing a "perspective" to leave the EU.
 This was not without controversy within the party.

 The classical liberal and libertarian Liberal Alliance tends to favour radically reforming and rolling back powers of the EU to protect Danish sovereignty, but individual politicians within the party and its youth branch at times but not any more endorse a complete withdrawal with some arguing that Denmark should leave the EU while maintaining single-market access.